 About this Research Topic

-Other questions also arise as to whether anesthetics and or analgesics affect learning and memory in mollusks and crustaceans and these issues are presumably related to consciousness, if present, in advanced invertebrates.
-One view of anesthesia in mammals is that its affects’ may be differentiated so that, loss of consciousness appears to be associated with the cerebral cortex, amnesia with the limbic system and immobility and analgesia with the spinal cord.
-Do equivalent divisions occur within the nervous systems of advanced invertebrates and if so with which parts of their nervous systems are they associated?
+Other questions also arise as to whether anesthetics and/or analgesics affect learning and memory in mollusks and crustaceans and these issues are presumably related to consciousness, if present, in advanced invertebrates.
+One view of anesthesia in mammals is that its effects may be differentiated so that, loss of consciousness appears to be associated with the cerebral cortex, amnesia with the limbic system and immobility and analgesia with the spinal cord.
+Do equivalent divisions occur within the nervous systems of advanced invertebrates, and if so, with which parts of their nervous systems are they associated?
 Finally, if advanced invertebrates are conscious/sentient, then there must be numerous different neural systems with which consciousness is associated, so would this enlighten us on the general nature of consciousness?
 What sort of neural matrix is required for a creature to become sentient?

 Keywords: Sentience, nociception/pain, anesthesia/analgesia, advanced invertebrates/consciousness

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.